adamboerema/basecamp-php/README.md

 Using the Wrapper
 ---------------

-Once the wrapper has been instantiated, query calls are straight forward:
+Once the wrapper has been instantiated, query calls are pretty straight forward:

 ```php
 $basecamp->getCompanies(); // Returns all companies